aviatesk/JET.jl/docs/src/jetanalysis.md

 JET can also analyze your "top-level" program: it can just take your Julia script or package and will report possible errors.

-Note that JET will analyze your code "half-statically": JET will selectively interpret "definitions" (like a function or struct definition) and try to simulate Julia's top-level code execution.
+Note that JET will analyze your top-level program "half-statically": JET will selectively interpret and actually load "definitions" (like a function or struct definition) and try to simulate Julia's top-level code execution process.
-While it tries to avoid executing any other parts of code like function calls, but analyzes them based on abstract interpretation instead (and this is a part where JET statically analyzes your code).
+While it tries to avoid executing any other parts of code like function calls and analyzes them based on abstract interpretation instead (and this is a part where JET statically analyzes your code).
 If you're interested in how JET selects "top-level definitions", please see [`JET.virtual_process`](@ref).

 !!! warning